Bloodspawns/plugin-releases-1/README.md

 + 3/9/2021 - Fixed FPS tanks in bank
 + 3/9/2021 - Fixed not being to swap with usernames with spaces
 + 3/9/2021 - Fixed not being able to prioritize npc entries over others without needing to remove examine
++ 3/9/2021 - Fixed another FPS issue (this now prevents the use of regular swaps in banks, so keep all bank swap configs in the bank swap config section...)
 ```

 </details>